 - Precertification will be required prior to an admission to a skilled nursing facility. - The hospital deductible amount imposed for non-compliance with Program requirements will be \$200.
 Also, this deductible will be fully waived in instances where the medical record indicates that the patient was unable to make the call.
 In instances of non-compliance, a retroactive review of the necessity of services received shall be performed.
 The hospital portion of the Empire Plan will only cover those inpatient days determined by the Benefits Management Program to be medically necessary and/or appropriate for the inpatient setting. - The Prospective Procedure Review Program will screen for the medical necessity of certain specified surgical or diagnostic medical procedures which, based on Empire Plan experience, have been identified as potentially unnecessary or over utilized.
 The list of procedures will undergo annual evaluation by the Benefits Management Program vendor.
-As revised and approved by the Joint Committee on Health Benefits, the list will be published and distributed to enrollees prior to implementation. - The Benefits Management Program will be modified to refine the Prospective Procedure Review requirement to include only Magnetic Resonance Imaging (MRI).
-Effective July 1, 2008, or as soon thereafter as practicable, Computerized Axial Tomography (CAT Scans), Positron Emission Tomography (PET scans), Magnetic Resonance Angiography (MRAs) and Nuclear Medicine will be added to the Prospective Procedure Review Program. - In order to assure the timely and accurate notification of PS&T Unit employees of these changes, the State and PEF, in conjunction with the vendor, will develop educational materials relating to the Benefits Management Program and oversee the distribution of said materials. - Enrollees will be required to call the Benefits Management Program for precertification when a listed procedure subject to prospective review is recommended, regardless of setting.
+As revised and approved by the Joint Committee on Health Benefits, the list will be published and distributed to enrollees prior to implementation. - The Prospective Procedure Review requirement will include only Magnetic Resonance Imaging (MRI), Computerized Axial Tomography (CAT Scans), Positron Emission Tomography (PET scans), Magnetic Resonance Angiography (MRAs) and Nuclear Medicine. - In order to assure the timely and accurate notification of PS&T Unit employees of these changes, the State and PEF, in conjunction with the vendor, will develop educational materials relating to the Benefits Management Program and oversee the distribution of said materials. - Enrollees will be required to call the Benefits Management Program for precertification when a listed procedure subject to prospective review is recommended, regardless of setting.
 Enrollees will be requested to call two weeks before the date of the procedure. - The Empire Plan's Prospective Procedure Review penalties will apply for failure to comply with the requirements of the Prospective Procedure Review Program regardless of whether the expense is an outpatient hospital or medical program expense.

-(b) Charges for emergency room care within 72 hours of an accident or within 24 hours of the sudden onset of an illness (medical emergency) are subject to a \$60 copayment per visit.
-Effective January 1, 2010, this Hospital Emergency Room copayment will be \$70 for emergency room services covered by the hospital contract.
-Charges for other outpatient services covered by the hospital contract are subject to a \$35 copayment per outpatient visit regardless of the number and type of services rendered in the hospital outpatient setting.
-Effective January 1, 2010, the copayment for other outpatient services covered by the hospital contract, except for outpatient surgery, will be \$40.
-Effective January 1, 2010, the copayment for hospital outpatient surgery will be \$60.
+(b) Charges for emergency room care within 72 hours of an accident or within 24 hours of the sudden onset of an illness (medical emergency) are subject to a \$70 copayment per visit.
+Charges for other outpatient services covered by the hospital contract, except for outpatient surgery, are subject to a \$40 copayment per outpatient visit regardless of the number and type of services rendered in the hospital outpatient setting.
+The copayment for hospital outpatient surgery is \$60.
 Services provided in a hospital owned or operated extension clinic will be paid by the hospital carrier, subject to appropriate copayment.
 Enrollees have the right of appeal of copayments not charged in accordance with this provision.
 Appeals should be directed to the hospital carrier or to the Health Benefits Administrator.
 In addition, there will be participating provider copayment for covered services for the treatment of alcohol or substance abuse.
 The outpatient and emergency room hospital copayments will be waived for persons admitted to the hospital as an inpatient directly from the outpatient setting, for pre-admission testing/pre-surgical testing prior to an inpatient admission or for the following covered chronic care outpatient services: chemotherapy, radiation therapy, or hemodialysis.